mayoayodele/MatterAllocationProblemGenerator/README.md

 A python based matter allocation problem with the following parameters

-Client: The number of clients
+Client: The number of clients considered in the problem

-FE: The number of fee-earners
+FE: This is the total number of fee-earners that are able to work on the considered type of matters irrespective of who the client is

-FE_Per_Client: The minimum and maximum number of fee-earners associated with clients
+FE_Per_Client: The minimum and maximum number of fee-earners that are expected to have a relationship with any give client

-Capacity_Per_FE: The minimum and maximum capacity per fee-earner
+Capacity_Per_FE: This is the minimum and maximum number of matters a fee-earner can work on simultaneously.

-Lifecycle: The minimum and maximum lifecycle per fee-earner
+Lifecycle: This is the minimum and maximum expected lifecycle of any given matter

-Jobs_Per_Client: The minimum and maximum number of matters the business is instructed to work on
+Jobs_Per_Client: This is the minimum and maximum number of matters expected to be received from a client per day

-Utilisation: The number of matters a fee-earner is currently working on
+Utilisation: This is the minimum and maximum number of matters a fee-earner is working on before new jobs are assigned